NormXU/ERNIE-Layout-Pytorch/README.md

 This is an unofficial Pytorch implementation of [ERNIE-Layout](http://arxiv.org/abs/2210.06155) which is originally released through [PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP).

+A Pytorch-style ERNIE-Layout Pretrained Model can be downloaded at [hub](https://huggingface.co/Norm/ERNIE-Layout-Pytorch/tree/main).
+The model is translated from ``Taskflow("document_intelligence", lang="cn")`` of PaddlePaddle.

-``tools/convert2torch.py`` is a converting script to convert all state dicts of pretrained models for PaddlePaddle into Pytorch style.
+If you are looking for ERNIE-layout in English, please use ``tools/convert2torch.py``.
+It is a converting script to convert all state dicts of pretrained models for PaddlePaddle into Pytorch style.
 Feel free to edit it if necessary.

-A Pytorch-style ERNIE-Layout Pretrained Model can be downloaded at [hub](https://huggingface.co/Norm/ERNIE-Layout-Pytorch/tree/main)

 ### A Quick Example
 ```python